liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/05-building-a-responsive-site/02-built-in-mobile-support.markdown

 ## Designing Mobile Friendly Pages

-@product@ provides the tools you need, but building pages that provide a good experience across all kinds of devices still means working across all levels of web development and publishing.
+@sharepoint@ provides the tools you need, but building pages that provide a good experience across all kinds of devices still means working across all levels of web development and publishing.
 Theme developers must create themes that use Liferay's frameworks to scale content well across all kinds of displays.